 Regardless of the situation, your digital workplace should fit in the palm of your hands.
 As long as the mobile intranet design is easy to navigate and has essential features, your staff will never be too far from their desk.

-36. Keep an eye on advancing intranet examples.
+36. Keep an eye on advancing company intranet examples.

-Intranet software is evolving everyday.
-Platforms such as Communifire consistently releases updates and new features to improve productivity and user happiness.
+Employee intranet software is evolving everyday.
+Platforms such as Axero consistently release updates and new features to improve productivity and user happiness.

 Pay attention to emerging internal communication trends and feedback from your employees.
 Sometimes it’s not the content that is lacking but the tools.
 As your company’s needs expand, make sure your company intranet is growing with it.